 To determine if folliculitis is due to an infection, swabs should be taken from the pustules for culture in the laboratory.

 Bacterial folliculitis is commonly due to Staphylococcus aureus.
 If the infection involves the deep part of the follicle, it results in a painful boil.
 Recommended treatment includes careful hygiene, antiseptic cleanser or cream, antibiotic ointment, and/or oral antibiotics.

 Spa pool folliculitis is due to infection with Pseudomonas aeruginosa, which thrives in inadequately chlorinated warm water.
 Gram negative folliculitis is a pustular facial eruption also due to infection with Pseudomonas aeruginosa or other similar organisms.
 It usually follows tetracycline treatment of acne and is quite rare.

 The most common yeast to cause a folliculitis is Pityrosporum ovale, also known as Malassezia.
 Malassezia folliculitis (Pityrosporum folliculitis) is an itchy acne-like condition usually affecting the upper trunk of a young adult.
 Treatment includes avoiding moisturisers, stopping antibiotics and topical antifungal or oral antifungal medication for several weeks.

 Ringworm of the scalp (tinea capitis) usually results in scaling and hair loss, but sometimes results in folliculitis.
 In New Zealand, cat ringworm (Microsporum canis) is the commonest organism causing scalp fungal infection.
 Other organisms such as Trichophyton tonsurans are increasingly reported.
-Treatment, which requires a doctor's prescription, is with oral antifungal agents for several months.
+Treatment is with oral antifungal agents for several months.